 Another great way to obtain honest employee feedback is to complete anonymous surveys.
 This allows a person to be 100% truthful and remove the fear of judgment since they information won’t be pinned to your name.

 An example for this is in the state of Indiana, they have a top places to work ranking, and each year a survey is sent to gather data about the employees of the company.
 The information includes questions on work environment, all the way to benefits.
 Then after everything is tallied, they are ranked among other businesses in the state.
 This same method can work very well within a company because employees can as brutally honest as they desire while remaining anonymous.

 Upper Management Showing Engagement

 A final way that you can empower employees to give honest feedback is to have upper management and executive management engage with all employees.
 Breaking down the barrier between levels within an organization allows for a clean line of communication.
-Being able to walk into the office of managers and freely discuss issues or provide constructive criticism will only benefit the company as a whole.
+Being able to talk with managers and freely discuss issues or provide constructive criticism will benefit the whole company.